tamimat/portfolio/_posts/2016-02-01-diva-vision.md

 To communicate the vision, I came up with the idea of using an analogy of a salesman standing behind the glass, where the glass symbolizes the device’s screen.
 Here's the email that I wrote to the team:

 <p style="border:1px; border-style:dashed; border-color:gray; padding: 1em;">"There is a very good salesman.
 You know, those guys who can sell you exactly what you need.
 As if they could read your mind.
 We all have dealt with those guys.
 The problem with this salesman is he is standing behind a wall made out of very thick and durable frosted glass.
 He can’t see who is on the other side, but he can write on it and people can read his messages.
 So, he writes, "I sell things.”
 The only thing he is able to do is make a tiny slot in the glass.
 So, people write their orders, such as “nice jeans” or “hiking boots” on pieces of paper and slide them through the slot.
 The people can’t see or hear the salesman, though.
 They only can see the pictures that show up on the glass wall, along with some descriptions he writes.
 They tap on the things they want.
 The salesman can see their taps.
 Then he holds a sign next to the picture: “I want to buy this” So, people tap on that and write down their address.
-He takes it and let the postman delivers the order to the customer.
+He takes it and let the postman deliver the order to the customer.
 It is a very complicated way of selling and buying stuff, but it works.<br>
 <br>
 So then there comes a glass maker.
 He sees that and thinks: I can help the salesman by inventing better glass.
 So, he invents new glass and calls it DIVA.<br>
 <br>
-DIVAs features are:<br>
+DIVA's features are:<br>
 - The glass has a hole, so people can submit their orders via voice.<br>
 - The glass is semitransparent, so the salesman can see his customers.<br>
 <br>